kairozu/kairozu.github.io/updates/_posts/2021-04-15-aibo-japanese.md

     audio.play();
 }
 </script>
 This is still a work in progress!
-The English given below is the English approximation of the Japanese command, not the literal English version of the command.
+The English given below is the English approximation of the Japanese command, <b>not the literal English version of the command</b>.
 The translations and phonetic attempts are best-effort, but many sounds and meanings don't have literal equivalents.
 Please let me know if you spot any errors.
 <br /><br />
 To Do: add ~50 more commands, verify commands which do/don't require cloud access, verify commands which do/don't require premium access
 <br />